tom8941/MISP-IOC-Validator/README.md

  - Python-dumbpig : https://github.com/MrJester/python-dumbpig
  - Python yara module : https://github.com/plusvic/yara
 - Create source files used in sourcefilelist.py.
 These files should contains the list of false positive.
+ - The default list available are more or less empty, so you have to enter you own values.
 - Configure keys.py.
 Please check https://github.com/CIRCL/PyMISP for more details.
 - Configure mail in checkioc.py : MAIL_FROM and MAIL_SERVER.